snerall1/url-shortener/README.md

 # URL Shortener

 A production-quality URL shortener service, built as the vehicle for an AI-assisted software engineering exercise.
-It runs as a single self-contained process — no Docker, no external database, no external cache — and demonstrates a full feature set: short-link creation (generated or custom alias), redirection, click analytics, TTL-based expiry, per-client rate limiting, and operational endpoints (health, OpenAPI).
+It runs as a single self-contained process and demonstrates a full feature set: short-link creation (generated or custom alias), redirection, click analytics, TTL-based expiry, per-client rate limiting, and operational endpoints (health, OpenAPI).